sunpy/ndcube/joss_paper/paper.md

 The array can be any object that exposes `.dtype` and `.shape` attributes and can be sliced by the standard Python slicing API.
-Thus `NDCube` not only supports numpy arrays but also others such as dask for distributed computing [@dask], cupy for GPU operations [@cupy].
+Thus `NDCube` not only supports numpy arrays but also others such as dask for distributed computing [@dask], cupy for GPU operations [@cupy], etc.
 Meanwhile the WCS transformations must be provided in an AstroPy-WCS-API-compliant object.
-The components of an `NDCube` are supplied by the following kwargs and accessed via attributes of the same name:
+The components of an `NDCube` are supplied by the following kwargs and accessed via attributes of the same name.
 - `data`: The data array.
 (Required)
 - `wcs`: The primary set of coordinate transformations.
 (Required)
 - `uncertainty`: an `astropy.nddata.NDUncertainty` object giving the uncertainty of each element in the data array.
 (Optional)
 - `mask`: a boolean array denoting which elements of the data array are reliable.
 (Optional) A `True` value implies the data is masked, i.e. unreliable.
 (Optional)
 - `meta`: an object for storing metadata, e.g. a Python dictionary.
 (Optional)
 - `unit`: the unit of the data.
 (Optional)

 `NDCube` also supports additional coordinate information.
-See the section on Coordinate Classes.
+See the subsection on Coordinate Classes.
 `NDCube` provides several analysis methods such as slicing (by array indices), cropping (by real world coordinates), reprojecting to new WCS transformations,